 Statements

-Accountable Tech Co-Founder and Executive Director Nicole Gill issued the following statement on the Vermont Age Appropriate Design Code:
+Accountable Tech Co-Founder and Executive Director Nicole Gill issued the following statement after the Senate voted to strike the so-called AI moratorium from the omnibus budget bill:

 Statements